jim-plus/llm-abliteration/README.md

 ```
 Look at the example YAML file to see how this is structured.
 YAML was opted for in order to allow more than one source layer for refusal direction measurement, and for different strategies to be applied per destination layer.

+To orthogonalize the refusal direction against the harmless direction during measurement, specify `--projected`; otherwise the result will correspond to conventional abliteration.

+To preserve weight norms/magnitudes during ablation, specify `--normpreserve`; otherwise the result will correspond to conventional abliteration.

 ### Chat with your abliterated model